 9. Identify and use computer files of varying formats (.doc, .xls, .ppt, .htm, .mpg, .jpg, etc.)

-Because the bulk of your coursework will be completed over the Internet, it is imperative that you possess superb computer skills.
-If you feel that you lack some of the skills listed above, you should enroll in computer courses at your local community college PRIOR to entering the EMC distance learning program.
+Because the bulk of your coursework will be completed over the Internet, it is imperative you possess superb computer skills.
+If you feel you lack some of the skills listed above, you should enroll in computer courses at your local community college PRIOR to entering the EMC distance learning program.